ObjGTK/ObjGTKGen/README.md

 The generator does the following currently:

 1. Using `XMLReader` it parses a [GIR file (.gir)](https://gi.readthedocs.io/en/latest/) into object instances of the GIR classes (see directory `src/GIR`) (source models)
-2. `Gir2Objc` then maps the information of the GIR models into the models prefixed with `OGTK` (see directory `src/Generator`) (target models).
+2. `Gir2Objc` then maps the information of the GIR models into the models prefixed with `OGTK` (see directory `src/Generator`) (target models, "information objects").
 Please note that these models still hold API/class informationen using C names and types as used by the Glib/GObject libraries.
 These models provide methods to transform their Glib ("c") data/names/types into Objective-C classes/names/types.
 3. It does the same for further libraries iterating recursively through all the libraries specified as dependencies by the GIR file given.
 4. When all library and class definitions are held in memory necessary to resolve class dependencies correctly using `OGTKMapper`, then `OGTKLibraryWriter` is called to first invoke `OGTKClassWriter`.
-5. `OGTKClassWriter` is going to write out the Objective-C class definitions.
+5. `OGTKClassWriter` is going to write out the Objective-C class definitions (header and source files).
 It does so by resolving GObject types to Objective-C/OGTK types (swapping them) using the class mappings and definitions hold in multiple `OFDictionary`s by `OGTKMapper`.
+It wraps GObject C functions calls with Objective-C method calls/message sends.
-6. When all classes are written, additional source files, written manually, that may be provided through a directory within the directory named `LibrarySourceAdditions` are added to the `Output` directory (the generated library).
-Please note the classes at the directory named `LibrarySourceAdditions` are **not** part of the generator itself.
+6. When all class files are written, additional source files, written manually, that may be provided through a directory within the directory named `LibrarySourceAdditions` are added to the `Output` directory (the generated library).
+Please note the classes located in the directory named `LibrarySourceAdditions` are **not** part of the generator itself.
 You may add your own code by creating new directories which naming convention needs to meet that of the corresponding gir file.

 You will find the main business logic preparing data structures in `Gir2Objc.m` and `Generator/OGTKMapper.m` as `Gir2Objc` calls `OGTKMapper` for multiple loops through all the parsed (Gobj) class/API information to complete dependency information (naming of parent classes) and the dependency graph (parent classes, depending classes).
 This is necessary to correctly insert `#import` and `@class` statements when generating the ObjC class definitions without getting stuck in a circular dependency loop.